-The Company determines the appropriate classification of its marketable securities at the time of purchase and re-evaluates such designation at each balance sheet date.
+The appropriate classification of the Company's marketable securities is determined at the time of purchase and such designations are reevaluated at each balance sheet date.
 All of the Company's securities are considered as available-for-sale and carried at estimated fair values and reported in cash equivalents, short-term marketable securities or long-term marketable securities.
-Unrealized gains and losses on available-for-sale securities are excluded from net loss and reported in accumulated other comprehensive loss as a separate component of stockholders' deficit.
+Unrealized gains and losses on available-for-sale securities are excluded from net loss and reported in accumulated other comprehensive loss as a separate component of stockholders' equity (deficit).
 Other income (expense), net, includes interest, amortization of purchase premiums and accretion of purchase discounts, realized gains and losses on sales of securities and other-than-temporary declines in the fair value of securities, if any.
 The cost of securities sold is based on the specific identification method.

-The Company regularly reviews all of its investments for other-than-temporary declines in fair value.
+The Company's investments are regularly reviewed for other-than-temporary declines in fair value.
 This review includes the consideration of the cause of the impairment, including the creditworthiness of the security issuers, the number of securities in an unrealized loss position, the severity and duration of the unrealized losses, whether the Company has the intent to sell the securities and whether it is more likely than not that the Company will be required to sell the securities before the recovery of their amortized cost basis.
 When the Company determines that the decline in fair value of an investment is below its carrying value and this decline is other-than-temporary, the Company reduces the carrying value of the security it holds and records a loss for the amount of such decline.